ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 This function executes with the MMU and data caches disabled.
 It is only called by the primary CPU.

-On ARM standard platforms, this function:
+On Arm standard platforms, this function:

 -  Enables a secure instance of SP805 to act as the Trusted Watchdog.